DavisVaughan/air-r/README.md

 coverage](https://codecov.io/gh/DavisVaughan/air-r/graph/badge.svg)](https://app.codecov.io/gh/DavisVaughan/air-r)
 <!-- badges: end -->

-The goal of air is to be an R interface to the [Air](https://posit-dev.github.io/air/) R code formatter.
+The air package is an R interface to the [Air](https://posit-dev.github.io/air/) R code formatter.

 It currently does not have any features.